GameStop key players tell US lawmakers no manipulation - RFI

 Unprecedented recent volatility -- with moves of up to 400 percent for shares in the GameStop video game store -- prompted calls for regulators to review the role of social media, hedge funds and trading platforms which some allege manipulate the market.

-The situation has pitted Wall Street's hedge funds, which often take "short" positions on shares they sees as likely to fall, against a social media-driven move to "squeeze" big institutional investors.
+The situation has pitted Wall Street's hedge funds, which often take "short" positions on shares they see as likely to fall, against a social media-driven move to "squeeze" big institutional investors.

 "I am not trying to throw anyone under the bus," Robinhood co-founder and chief executive Vlad Tenev said as he was barraged with questions during a virtual hearing held in online video format.